ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 <!--Discuss EAT-->
 One way of conveying attestation evidence is the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}}.
-It provides an attested claims set that describes the state and the characteristics of the attester, which can be used to determine its level of trustworthiness.
+It provides an attested claims set that describes the state and the characteristics of the Attester, which can be used to determine its level of trustworthiness.
 This specification relies on the EAT as the attestation evidence.

 <!--Summarize EDHOC {{I-D.ietf-lake-edhoc}}.
 Mention EAD fields of EDHOC.-->